-- 1. Visit the child care program while it is open and the children are there. - 2.
+- 1. Visit the child care program while it is open and children are there. - 2.
 Take the time to ask questions.
-Look around the program to see how things are handled. - 3 Make sure the child care program: - Has enough caregivers/teachers for the number of children.
-Check New York State regulations to confirm compliance. - Takes steps to prevent accidents and has a plan to handle fire or medical emergencies. - Knows how to help children stay healthy and feeds infants on their own schedule. - Plans a balance of indoor and outdoor time that is both active and quiet. - 4.
-A good relationship between the children and caregivers/teachers is important.
-The caregiver/teacher should: - Enjoy talking to and playing with children. - Have experience, education and/or training in caring for children. - 5.
+Look around the program to see see how things are handled. - 3.
+Make sure the child care program: - Has enough caregivers/teachers for the number of children.
+Check New York State regulations to confirm compliance. - Takes steps to prevent accidents and has a plan to handle fire or medical emergencies. - Knows how to help children stay healthy and teaches them healthy eating habits. - Plans a balance of indoor and outdoor play that is active and quiet. - 4.
+A good relationship between the children and caregiver/teacher is important.
+The caregiver/teacher should: - Enjoy talking to and playing with the children. - Have experience, education and/or training in caring for children. - 5.
 Consider the cost, location and hours the child care is open. - 6.
-Talk to parents who use the programs and keep looking until you are satisfied with your choice.
+Talk to other parents who use the program and keep looking until you are satisfied with your choice.